Frequently Asked Questions

 Q: What if I didn't have any extenuating circumstances?

 A: If no extenuating circumstances contributed to your academic dismissal, you may appeal after leaving the College for two academic semesters (fall and spring).
-The Committee on Academic Standing/Director of Community Standards will review and act upon your petition.
+The Committee on Academic Standing/Director of Community Standards and Counseling will review and act upon your petition.

 Q: Who will determine the status of my appeal?